 Grit has been found to reliably predict whether military recruits graduate from rigorous elite training programs, whether salespeople stay in their jobs, whether high-school students graduate on schedule and whether adults earn their graduate degrees.
 Over the years, Duckworth has studied grit through experiments, empirical research and interviews with “grit paragons” (people who exemplify grit).

-In the book / complete summary, we zoom into more examples and associated research to explain these concepts, as well as why we tend to have a bias toward natural talent even though we understand the value of hard work
+In our full Grit summary, you can get more examples and associated research to explain these concepts, as well as why we tend to have a bias toward natural talent even though we understand the value of hard work

 Research suggests there are 4 “psychological assets” behind grit.
 Each of these components can be developed by yourself (from inside-out) or with external help (from outside-in).